Radha Gobinda Kar

-Radha Gobinda Kar (Bengali: রাধাগোবিন্দ কর; 23 August 1852 – 19 December 1918) was an Indian Bengali physician and philanthropist.
+Radha Gobinda Kar (Bengali: রাধাগোবিন্দ কর; 23 August 1852 – 19 December 1918) was an Indian physician and philanthropist.
+R. G. Kar Medical College and Hospital in Kolkata, West Bengal is named after him.

 Family

 Radha Gobinda was born on 23 August 1852 at Santragachhi, West Bengal.
 His father, Durgadas Kar, was a physician.

 Education

-After passing the entrance examination from Hindu School, Radha Gobinda was admitted to Calcutta Medical College to study medicine, but left one year.
+After passing the entrance examination from Hindu School, Radha Gobinda was admitted to Calcutta Medical College to study medicine, but he left the college in one year.
 In 1880, he was again admitted at the Calcutta Medical College (then under the University of Calcutta) where he studied for the next three years.
 He received his medical degree from the University of Edinburgh in 1883.

+Early Practice

+After finishing his studies, he returned to Calcutta to start his practice.
+Initially, he would see poor patients for free.
+His practice became established and people started coming from villages and far flung areas to get treated by him.

+Kar observed his classmates faltering due to language problem and this inspired him to translate and write medical books in Bengali language.
+His first book was 'Bhishabandhu'.
+Published in 1871.
+He wrote several books and notable among them are 'Concise Physiology', 'Rogi Paricharchyya', 'Vishaka Suhrid', 'Plague', 'Illustration and Brief Theory of Gynecology', 'Brief Infant and Child Medicine', 'Brief Physiology', and 'Kaviraj Doctor News'.

+His friends, patients and fraternity requested him to start a college where he could share his knowledge and treat patients.
+The fight for freedom from the British Raj was getting intensified in those days.
+There were more and more reasons to start a medical school in Calcutta, that was not associated with the Raj.
+He gained conviction that the idea to build a school with modern outlook was the need of the hour.